HLAL Wahed FTSE USA Shariah ETF

 Profitability & Capital Efficiency

-Assessing the quality of returns on invested capital, ROIC is 32.59%, WACC is 9.67%, and the economic spread is 22.91%.
-On balance, the portfolio's businesses are clearing their capital cost hurdle with room to spare.
-Supporting metrics show ROE at 45.59% and ROA at 12.26%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Assessing the quality of returns on invested capital, ROIC is 35.48%, WACC is 10.45%, and the economic spread is 25.04%.
+On balance, the underlying businesses generate returns on capital that dramatically exceed their funding costs — a rare and powerful compounding dynamic.
+Supporting metrics show ROE at 47.28% and ROA at 13.52%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
 Taken together, the return profile suggests a portfolio with credible compounding capacity if current operating execution persists.

 Valuation